mirzalazuardi/Fingertext-JQuery/README.md

 Getting Started

-type 'ready' then press tab
+type 'ready' then press tab in Javascript syntax mode (or extension js)

 //result

 $(document).ready(function() {
         // code when DOM ready
 });

+Note : if you write this code in html,php file or other.
+Just edit, find 'ext:js' and replace it with 'GLOBAL' .

+I hope usefull.

+Regards,,
+@mirzalazuardi